+The escalation in budget for Early Category C costs gives rise to even greater concern.
 In the April 2018 consultation HAL's estimate was £650 million.
-However, by Autumn 2018 (very soon after the Parliamentary vote) the estimate increased to www.no3rdrunwaycoalition.co.uk

-£1.6 billion (250% increase) and this was increased again in July 2019 to £2.4 billion, equivalent to 370% increase in less than two years!
+However by Autumn 2018 (very soon after the Parliamentary vote) the estimate increased to £1.6 billion (250% increase) and this was increased again in July 2019 to £2.4 billion, equivalent to 370% increase in less than two years!